Extracurricular Activities for your Child

 • How the activity would affect parenting time

-Non‑disclosure cannot be used as a form of restrictive gatekeeping.
+Non‑disclosure cannot be used as a form of gatekeeping or indirect decision‑making.

 • Act first and disclose later